 My solution was to break out my heavy duty protein shake mixture and make a protein shake, with a lot more water.
 The best way to mix is to add a little water, pour in the powder, and finish off the mixture with more water, and then, shake vigorously!
 I found the protein shake MUCH better than the mud.
 There were still clumps I could not break up, but the beverage was pretty good.
 I don’t like overly sweet protein shakes, and the Original Flavor is definitely NOT sweet.
 As a matter of fact, many people will probably want to add a little sweetener.
 I really enjoyed the nutty, cinnamon flavors.

 I knew the Chocolate was a darker more bitter chocolate as I opened and sniffed.
 The texture was virtually the same as the Original.
 “Hints of Chocolate” were included in the description, but I did not notice any in the smell of the mixture.

 The ingredients were identical to the Original Flavor.
 The only ingredients that were not the same was Cocoa Powder.

 The Chocolate Mud was a little too bitter for me.
 Mixing the powder provided the same experience as the Original Flavor.
 It was much better as a beverage than the gooey mud.
 If I chose to carry the Chocolate powder, I would probably add sweetener and Nido.
 That is completely a personal preference though.

-Mud Meals, as intended, are quite thick.
-The texture is like a dense paste that is tough to swallow.
-I much prefer them as a protein drink.
+Mud Meals, as intended, are thick, and I prefer them as a protein drink.
 The Chocolate was too bitter, but I ended up enjoying the Original Flavor.
 I finished off the Original, and will probably end up purchasing more, as it is better than my current protein shakes.
 Keep in mind, they are NOT sweet.
 If you want sweetness, you will need to add it yourself.